kirpalseehra/open-weather-api/README.md

 ### Languages used
 * Ruby

-### Prerequisites
-1. Navigate to https://openweathermap.org/ and sign up to create an account
-2. Acquire an API key after signing up and use that key

 ### How to download
 1. Copy/Clone the URL on GitHub into own terminal
 2. Unzip file into selected folder on own device